 - signing another proxy with a later date; - giving our Corporate Secretary, Jack W. Callicutt, written notice to that effect.
-He may be contacted at 4960 Peachtree Industrial Blvd., Suite 240, Norcross, GA 30071; telephone: 678-620-3186; e-mail: callicutt@galectintherapeutics.com; - voting again prior to the time at which the Internet voting facilities close by following the procedures applicable to that method of voting, as directed on the enclosed proxy card; or - voting in person at the meeting.
+He may be contacted at 4960 Peachtree Industrial Blvd., Suite 240, Norcross, GA 30071; telephone: 678-620-3186; email: callicutt@galectintherapeutics.com; - voting again prior to the time at which the Internet voting facilities close by following the procedures applicable to that method of voting, as directed on the enclosed proxy card; or - attending the 2021 Annual Meeting virtually via the Internet and voting during the meeting.